Frequently Asked Questions about the Patent Prosecution Highway

-Please note: Where the USPTO national application claims internal priority or is a continuation-in-part of more than one application, the earliest date of the USPTO national application is the earliest date of the related U.S. applications.
+Please note: For CIPO, where the USPTO is the OEE, the "national application" refers to either: a provisional application, a non-provisional utility patent application, a continuation patent application, a continuation in part patent application, or a divisional patent application.
+Where the USPTO national application claims internal priority or is a continuation-in-part of more than one application, the earliest date of the USPTO national application is the earliest date of the related U.S. applications.

 European Patent Convention (EPC) Contracting states (Global PPH program)

-Is validation of the European Patent by a GPPH EPC partner office sufficient for eligibility in the GPPH program?
+Is validation of the European Patent by a PPH EPC partner office sufficient for eligibility in the PPH program?

-No, the corresponding application must have been examined by, not merely validated by, the GPPH EPC partner office for eligibility in the GPPH program.
-For example, an application in which examination was conducted in the European Patent Office (EPO) and the patent right was validated in Denmark as a designated state, would not be an eligible application in the GPPH program.
+No, the corresponding application must have been examined by, not merely validated by, the PPH EPC partner office for eligibility in the PPH program.
+For example, an application in which examination was conducted in the European Patent Office (EPO) and the patent right was validated in Denmark as a designated state, would not be an eligible application in the PPH program.
 Because the Office of Earlier Examination was in this case the EPO a request would need to be made via the CIPO-EPO PPH program.